 These days, we share quiet moments with uninterrupted conversation when running.
 During this day and time, it’s hard to find these uninterrupted moments.

 So how do we run together?

-Racing for you is important because if one person is faster, it will create problems to stay on the course together.
+Racing for you is important because if one person is faster or feels good, it will create problems to stay on the course together.
 Part of being with a fellow runner is that you can’t expect to stay together or feel the same every race.
 We support each other, good or bad race.
 Post run, we are still married.

 There are some important things to remember:

-Ultimately someone might feel better on a particular day.
+Ultimately someone might feel good or better on a particular day.
 That’s okay, and there is no reason to feel upset by it.
 With any running partner, it’s important to remember that running is for you.
 Once you reach the finish line, you both love each other and love running.
 There is no point to hold anyone back.

 Running and working out can be a great addition to any relationship, but your ability to run the same paces (or not) does define a relationship.

 Finally, have you subscribed to the LOLZletter?
 It’s a free newsletter that comes out each Monday.
 In the newsletter, I share running industry trends and things relevant to the sport.

 Questions for you:

 Who are your running partners?